We’ve all done it. Relaxing in bed with a hot cup of coffee in the morning—or watching a movie with a glass of red wine at night—and then it happens.

 Wine

-Much like coffee, wine stains are the worst to clean—especially red wine.
+A glass of wine in bed while watching the latest installment of your favorite TV show can be a great way to unwind.
+But much like coffee, wine stains are hard to clean—especially red wine.
 Spilling a glass of red wine on your mattress can be devastating.
 Using the following simple steps to remove wine stains, your mattress will be clean in no time.

 What to use: Cold water and salt, or Wine Away, a spray formulated specifically for red wine stains (it also works on red stains from spaghetti sauce, juice, or cough syrup)